 Hair tests

-Hair testing is uncommon but has the longest detection window of any drug testing.
+Hair follicle tests are uncommon but have the longest detection window of any drug testing.
+Hair follicle tests might be used to detect drugs in a potential employee’s system before offering employment.
 Hair testing may detect psilocybin for up to 90 days after you last ingest magic mushrooms.

 Can I Get Shrooms Out of My System Faster?